- Have you considered moving to Ireland either to study or work?

 - If you are not on the critical skills list, you can work on stamp 1G for two years (it is extended only for two years), after that you can apply for a general work permit.

-- After working on General Work permit for 5 years, you can get Stamp 4.
+- After working on a General Work permit for 5 years, you can get Stamp 4.

 To start a business of your own you need to be on stamp 4.
-Starting a business will be profitable here as even small business earn a lot after being established.
+Starting a business will be profitable here as even small businesses earn a lot after being established.

 Most of the jobs are in Dublin and Cork but for the starting, you can relocate anywhere and once you gain the experience in Ireland you can switch jobs.

 1. Intra-company transfers

 - Ireland is now home to many multinational companies so if your company has an office in Ireland try applying for that role.

 - Intra-company transfers are one way to obtain an Irish job from abroad.